myles/2016-10-11-ansible/1-getting-started/presentation.md

 ```

 ^ This is the command for running the playbook.
-We speify the playbook file, where the inventory file is located, the remote user we are connecting to the server with, and that we wont to be prompt for a password.
+We speify the playbook file, where the inventory file is located, the remote user we are connecting to the server with, and that we will need to be prompted for a password.

 ---